tugrul512bit/libGPGPU/README.md

 Multi-GPU, Multi-Accelerator and CPU device controller to run OpenCL kernels with load-balancing to minimize running-times of kernels.

 - When CPU is included as a device, it is partitioned to dedicate some of threads for other devices' I/O management (copying buffers, synchronizing their threads, etc).
-- Every device is given a dedicated CPU thread for independent scheduling/sync control.
+- Each device is given a dedicated CPU thread that does independent scheduling/synchronization for high performance load-balancing.
+- RAM-sharing devices are given mapping ability instead of copying during computations.
+Integrated GPUs and CPUs get full RAM bandwidth when running kernels.
+- Devices can be cloned for overlapping I/O/compute operations to decrease overall latency or increase throughput during load-balancing.
+CPU is not cloned.

 Dependency: